 Snowdonia National Park in North Wales is synonymous with beautiful, rugged landscapes and wonderful but demanding trekking.
-It’s the perfect location to help you gauge your fitness and training progress, boost your confidence, and improve skills under the guidance of experienced leaders.

 Most famous for Mt Snowdon, the highest mountain in England and Wales at 1085m, our challenging weekend trek takes us not only to Snowdon’s peak, but traverses other mountains and valleys in the National Park – providing a relevant, rewarding experience on a range of terrain and gradients.